 Causes of Hearing Loss

 Hearing loss can be hereditary, passed down through generations of a family.
 Some forms appear at birth, while others aren’t apparent until later in life.
-For example, otosclerosis, which causes bone in the ear to overgrow and impede hearing, is thought to be a hereditary disorder.
+For example, otosclerosis, which causes the bone in the ear to overgrow and impede hearing, is thought to be a hereditary disorder.

 At some point in your life, someone older probably cautioned you not to play your music so loud.
 You might have shaken your head and turned up the tunes, but in fact, blaring loud music can actually damage the hair cells in the cochlea and cause hearing loss.
 Exposure to power tools, airplanes, and other loud noises can also harm your ability to hear.
-The volume and the length of exposure will affect the extent of the damage.
+The volume and length of exposure will affect the extent of the damage.

 Medications taken for other medical issues can damage the ears and cause diminished hearing, which is often reversible but sometimes (unfortunately) permanent.
 Aminoglycosides (like gentamicin) and platinum-based chemotherapeutics (like cisplatin) are particularly risky.
 Other potentially damaging medications include diuretics, aspirin, NSAIDs, and macrolide antibiotics.
 If you take medications, ask your doctor if they could potentially damage your ears.
 If the answer is yes, ask if other medications could be used instead.
 If that is not an option, discuss lowering the dosage to reduce your risk of hearing loss.

 Many diseases, infections, and viruses can cause hearing loss.
 Examples include meningitis, mumps, scarlet fever, measles, autoimmune diseases, blood vessel diseases, and ear infections.
 Ménière’s disease, which affects the inner ear and can also cause vertigo and tinnitus, is a notable example, though its symptoms vary from person to person.